Lucaslah/Inkstatus-v2/README.md

 ### Running the App
 1. Install InkStatus v2
-2. Run: `inkstatus-v2` in your terminal
+2. Run: `inkstatus-v2 server` in your terminal
-3. If you want to run InkStatus on a different port do: `PORT=port inkstatus-v2`
+3. If you want to run InkStatus on a different port do: `inkstatus-v2 serve --port=PORT`

 ### Building for Source
 1. Clone the Repo: `git clone https://github.com/Lucaslah/InkStatus-v2.git`
 2. `cd InkStatus-v2`
 3. Install Required Stuff: `yarn` or `npm install`
-4. Start the app: `yarn start` or `npm run start`
+4. Start the app: `yarn start serve` or `npm start serve`

 ### Status of Project
 - [x] Get Started on Backend